Zakarialabib/erpMaster/docs/guide/concepts.md

+This comprehensive model documentation provides a thorough understanding of the 'Suppliers' table within our ERP software management system.
+It includes an overview of its purpose, usage of relationships, and details about the architecture of the table's columns.

 # Ad

 The 'Ad' model in our ERP software serves as a container for data related to platform advertisements.
 It facilitates easy management, search, and sorting of ads based on attributes such as status, title, social media, type, image, URL, views, amount, notes, and user_id.
 Utilizing traits like HasUuid, HasFactory, and HasAdvancedFilter, along with a BelongsToMany relationship with the User model, the 'Ad' model efficiently handles ad-related information.